duckdb-faiss-ext/duckdb-faiss-ext/README.md

  - `data`: A table with a single column.
 The type of this column must be a list of length equal to the index dimension.
  - `name`: The name of the index that should be added to.

-`faiss_manual_train` trains the index, and flags this index to be manually trained.
-This means that calls to `faiss_add` will not train the index, and do not store copies of the data.
-This saves on retraining when adding later, and a lot of memory for larger indices.
+`faiss_manual_train` trains the index manually, and flags it as having been.
+Subsequent calls to `faiss_add` will not further train the index, and do not store copies of the data; saving on retraining when adding new data later, and reducing the memory requirements for indexes over larger datasets.

 ## Searching and filtering